Do you have a documented disability that may or does interfere with your college education?

-Students can disclose their disability to the Office for Student Disability Services at any time while enrolled at York County Community College, from the time they submit their application to any point throughout the semester.
-It is each student’s responsibility to contact the Office for Student Disability Services, as soon as possible, to arrange for reasonable accommodations.
+Students can disclose their disability to the Office of Student Accessibility Services at any time while enrolled at York County Community College, from the time they submit their application to any point throughout the semester.
+It is each student’s responsibility to contact the Student Accessibility Services, as soon as possible, to arrange for reasonable accommodations.

 If you wish to request accommodations, please:

 - Complete and submit the Accommodations Request/Inquiry Form

 - Work with the Coordinator for Student Accessibility Services to design appropriate and reasonable accommodations.